simbrain/simbraindocs/src/docs/network/neurons/index.md

 Neurons or "nodes" are represented by circles.
 The numbers inside the neurons corresponds to their "activation level."
 (What this level represents varies with neuron type: in many cases it can be thought of as representing the rate of a firing of a neuron.)
 Visibly, these numbers are rounded; functionally, however, double precision floating point values are used.
 This double-precision value can be seen by lingering over a neuron or double clicking on it.

+**Clamping**.
+Clamped items are not updated on update.
+However even if clamped, manualy adjustment and adjustvement via input tables (as in training dialogs) is possible.
+This can be important because without clamping nodes will zero on update.

 ## Neuron Colors

 The color of a neuron represents the overall state of the neuron depending upon its update rule.
 Loosely-speaking neuron models can be broken up into two classes: **spiking** and non-spiking, and this distinction accounts for many of the differences between the meanings of different colors.
 In general, blue corresponds to a quiescent or inhibitory state, white corresponds to a 0 or neutral state, and red corresponds to an active or excitatory state.
 For neuron models which have explicit action potentials (spiking neurons), red indicates the neuron is near its threshold, a yellow flash indicates an action potential.
 A comparison of the two can be seen in the image to the left.

 These color conventions can be customized, as described in the **preference dialog**.
 The closeness of the neuron's activation level to the neuron's upper or lower bound is visualized by the intensity of the color.

+**Nodes**.
+Colored circles represent neurons or "nodes."

+**Synapse**.
+The lines between nodes represent synaptic connections between neurons which direct the flow of activity in the network.
+The smaller blue and red discs at the ends of these lines represent synaptic connections.
+Each node and synapse can be individually adjusted by selecting it, pressing the up and down errors, or double clicking to reveal a dialog.

+**Zero neuron**: a neuron with a value of 0 represents a non-active neuron, which is either not firing or is firing at a very low rate.
+In terms of voltages, this can be thought of as a neuron which is at its resting potential, that is, which has its baseline electrical charge, which is actually typically around -70mV (millivolts).
+In Simbrain this corresponds to the color 0.

+**Positive activation**: a neuron with positive activation can be thought of as firing at above its normal rate.
+In terms of voltages, this can be thought of as a neuron which is above its resting potential, e.g. -50mV.
+Such a neuron is sometimes said to be "excited" or "depolarized."
+In Simbrain this corresponds to a shade of red by default.

+**Negative activation**: it is hard to say what a neuron with negative activation corresponds to in terms of firing rates.
+In terms of voltages, this can be thought of as a neuron which is below its resting potential, e.g. -50mV.
+Such a neuron is sometimes said to be "inhibited" or "hyperpolarized."
+In Simbrain this corresponds to a shade of blue by default.

+**Net input**: the net input to a neuron represents, roughly, the summation of excitatory and inhibitory signals, from excitatory and inhibitory synapses, at the cell body.

+**Bias**: the bias of a neuron can be thought as its base-line firing rate or its resting potential.

+**Clipping / Upper and Lower Bounds**: There are upper and lower limits on the firing rate (in hertz) or voltage potential (in mV) of a neuron.

 <!-- TODO: Add GIF -->